 Also appearing are Heidi Kiviharju, Vera Lillqvist, Kira-Emmi Pohtokari, Ingemar Raukola, and Pontus Simm.

-This cult classic musical carries a sharp edge of social satire, exploring how we can be corrupted by the lure of money, greed, and the longing for recognition.
+A cult musical phenomenon packed with outrageous comedy and unforgettable songs, blending crazy humor with sharp social satire that mirrors today’s obsession with money, status and the constant hunger for validation.
 Perhaps the most well-known version is the 1986 musical film The Little Shop of Horrors, directed by Frank Oz.
 At Åbo Svenska Teater, it was a crowd favorite when it was staged in 1990.